lucasjfriesen/jamoviPsychoPDA/README.md

-# Psychometric Post-Data Analysis for Jamovi
+# Psychometrics & Post-Data Analysis for Jamovi

-This module is a tool for performing Psychometric Post-Data Analysis.
+This module is a tool for performing various Psychometric & Post-Data Analyses.

 The current tools available are: